 Section 8 housing is the general low-income housing program run by HUD.
 It is administered by local Public Housing Assistance agencies.
 This program pays private landlords most of the rent on the apartment.
 Usually, the most an approved applicant will have to pay is up to 30% of their income.
 Seniors might be interested in Section 8, because there are more of these properties available than for the senior specific Section 202 program.
 However, most locations have long waiting lists for Section 8 housing.

 If a senior knows they will need long-term assisted care in an assisted facility, qualifying for Medicaid can greatly reduce the expense of living in such a facility.
 Medicaid qualifying rules vary from state to state, but it is usually an involved and difficult application process no matter what the location is.
 It usually makes financial sense to obtain Medicaid for help with long term care living, even if you have to pay for professional assistance with the application process.

-Many larger metro areas have numerous organizations and agencies that assist in obtaining affordable housing, both in general and specifically for seniors.
+Many larger metro areas have numerous organizations and agencies that assist in obtaining affordable and low cost housing, both in general and specifically for seniors.
 Some of these organizations are run by local religious groups, community centers and municipalities.
 It is always smart to turn to these resources first for information and guidance as well as actual housing solutions.